 How Do High Winds Damage My Roof?

-Contrary to popular belief, windstorms actually can cause more property damage than rainstorms or snowstorms.
-Many asphalt shingle roofs can deal with wind speeds up to 90 mph.
-And this is rather alarming, as most wind and thunderstorms can produce winds up to 100 mph.
+Contrary to popular belief, windstorms actually will cause more property damage than rainstorms or snowstorms.
+Many asphalt shingle roofs will deal with wind speeds up to 90 mph.
+And this is rather alarming, as most wind and thunderstorms produce winds up to 100 mph.

 For more information on how bad weather damages your roof, click this link here.